-Figure 4 on the next page features the aspect area and abstraction level dimensions for the PSA project content category.
+The matrix above features the aspect area and abstraction level dimensions for the PSA project content category.
 We have included prescriptions from a real-life case to illustrate the various cells.
 Prescriptions marked with [ALT] have in some way been altered from its original formulation in the EA or DA.
-See subsequent sections for more information about the empirical case.
+See section 4 for more information about the empirical case.